Miami-Dade County Courthouse: History

-Present day

 For many years, the courthouse, at an elevation of 360 feet, was reputed to be the tallest building south of Baltimore.
 It was the county's first high-rise and is in the National Register of Historic Places.
 Efforts to refurbish this magnificent structure and restore it to its original grandeur have been underway since 1981 by Architect James W. Piersol, AIA of M.C Harry Associates Architects of Miami.
 The restoration and renovations initially stabilized the terra cotta facade, and installed new life safety systems.
 In 1982, the idea of restoring the lobby to its original distinction was the passion of both Architect James Piersol and engineer Don Youatt, of the Miami-Dade Planning and Development Department.
-With a little less than half of the funding necessary for the lobby restoration project in hand ($300,000 grant approved by the Legislature in 1996), the Dade County Bar Association acted as the fund-raising umbrella and initiate a drive to raise the remainder needed from lawyers and the general public.
+With a little less than half of the funding necessary for the lobby restoration project in hand ($300,000 grant approved by the Legislature in 1996), the Dade County Bar Association acted as the fund-raising umbrella and initiated a drive to raise the remainder needed from lawyers and the general public.
 A few years later, the same team restored Courtroom 6-1, which had been the site of many infamous trials over the years.

+Recent history and 2024 replacement

 Today, the courthouse provides offices, chambers, and courtrooms for the clerks and judiciary assigned to both the Circuit and County Civil Court.

 On July 9, 2021, the courthouse was closed down after an engineer reported "safety concerns with various floors", and staff members were directed to work remotely.
 The inspection report was made in the wake of the deadly collapse of a condominium building in nearby Surfside.
 In the years prior to the closure, the structural safety of the courthouse building had been the center of complaints by resident judges and lawyers, even as county administrators consistently declared it safe following various "spot repairs".
 At the time of the closure, Miami-Dade County was planning the construction of a replacement building and the selling of the original courthouse.

+A new county courthouse tower was completed adjacent to the historic building in 2025.
+It has over 600,000 square feet (56,000 square meters) of floor space in a 478 ft tower with 25 storeys.